-For the years ended June 30, 2021 and 2020, the College recognized OPEB expense of \$9,051,024 and \$2,889,223, respectively, as determined by the State of New Jersey Division of Pensions and Benefits.
+For the year ended June 30, 2022, the College recognized OPEB expense of \$8,276,157 as determined by the State of New Jersey Division of Pensions and Benefits.
 This expense and the related offsetting revenue are for benefits provided by the State through a defined benefit OPEB plan that meets the criteria in GASB Statement 75, in which there is a special funding situation.

 In accordance with a special funding situation, there is no allocation of the OPEB liability or recognition of the allocation of the proportionate share of the deferred inflows and outflows of resources.
-At June 30, 2021 and 2020 according to the State's audited OPEB plan report, deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:
+At June 30, 2022, according to the State's audited OPEB plan report, deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:

+June 30, 2022

-June 30, 2021 Deferred Outflows of Resources Related to OPEB Difference between actual and expected experience Changes in assumptions Total \$ 10,295,318,750 11,534,251,250 \$ 21,829,570,000 Contributions made in fiscal year ending 2021 after June 30, 2020 measurement date 1 TBD Deferred Inflows of Resources Related to OPEB Difference between actual and expected experience \$ (9,170,703,615) Changes in assumptions (7,737,500,827) Total \$(16,908,204,442) June 30, 2020 Deferred Outflows of Resources Related to OPEB Contributions made in fiscal year ending 2020 after June 30, 2019 measurement date 1 TBD Deferred Inflows of Resources Related to OPEB Difference between actual and expected experience \$(10,484,965,300) Changes in assumptions (8,481,529,343) Total \$(18,966,494,643)
+Deferred Outflows of Resources Related to OPEB

+Difference between actual and expected experience \$ 9,045,886,863 Changes in assumptions 10,179,536,966 Total \$ 19,225,423,829 Contributions made in fiscal year ending June 30, 2022 after June 30, 2021 measurement date TBD Deferred Inflows of Resources Related to OPEB Difference between actual and expected experience \$ 18,009,362,976 Changes in assumptions 6,438,261,807 Total \$ 24,447,624,783